The Network Project Worker

-We will offer you a chance to get your Customer Service NVQ, Food Hygiene certificate, COSHH Certificate, and much more to help you find work
+Would you like to gain your CSCS CARD and new skills?
+We will offer you a chance to get your CSCS Green Labourer Card, Asbestos Awareness and much more to help you find work!

 Open to those: Over 18 years and unemployed

 Individuals will be required to attend 12 days at Abbey Access Training starting Monday 4th June at 9.30am